onixie/angular-component-extension/README.md

 - Language support for inline-defined template and styles
   - Syntax highlighting
   - Code Formatting
-  - Code Completion for known Components (T.B.I)
+  - Code Completion for selectors, inputs and outputs (only under workspace mode )

 ## Extension Settings